Menachem Nachum Twersky: Biography

-Orphaned as a child, Twersky was raised by his uncle Rabbi Nochum, who sent him to be educated in one of the highly acclaimed yeshivot in Lithuania.
-After his marriage he earned his livelihood as a teacher of young boys, while continuing his intensive studies of Torah.
+Twersky was born in Norynsk, Volhynia, and orphaned as a child.
+He was raised by his uncle Rabbi Nochum, who sent him to be educated in one of the highly acclaimed yeshivot in Lithuania.
+After marrying, he became a teacher, while continuing his intensive studies of Torah.

-With the advent of Chassidism, Twersky became a disciple of the Baal Shem Tov, the founder of Hasidism.
+With the advent of Hasidic Judaism, Twersky became a disciple of the Baal Shem Tov, the founder of Hasidism.
 After the Baal Shem Tov's death, Twersky accepted the Maggid of Mezritch as his mentor.
-His book Me'or Einayim (Light of the Eyes) was published after his death, and contains a collection of his homilies concerning the weekly Torah portions and selections of the Talmud.
+His book Me'or Einayim (Light of the Eyes) was published after his death and contains a collection of his homilies concerning the weekly Torah portions and selections of the Talmud.
 The book gained widespread acceptance as one of the major works of Hasidic thought.
+He died in Chernobyl, Polish–Lithuanian Commonwealth in 1787.

+Legacy

 He was succeeded as the Maggid of Chernobyl by his son Rabbi Mordechai Twerski.
 The surname would become known as Twersky in the United States.
-The Chernobyl dynasty branched into a number of successive dynasties through Mordechai's eight sons, including those of Skver, Rachmastrivka, Trisk, and Talner.
+Seven of Mordechai's eight sons became rebbes, including those of Skver, Rachmastrivka, Trisk, and Talna.

 Twersky's daughter, Malka, married Rabbi Avraham of Korostyshiv.
-Their daughter, Chava, wife of Rabbi Shakhna of Pohrebysche, was the mother of Rabbi Yisroel Friedman of Ruzhin.
+Their daughter, Chava, wife of Rabbi Sholom Shachne of Prohobisht, was the mother of Rabbi Yisroel Friedman of Ruzhin.